zcoinofficial/ccs-back/readme.md

-# About Monero CCS
+# About Zcoin Crowdfunding System (ZCS)

-Monero CCS is a simple web system for capturing donations made to fund community projects
+Zcoin Crowdfunding System (ZCS) is a simple web system for capturing donations made to fund community projects

 # CCS Deployment Quickstart